isandrocks/ThreadArt/README.md

 # String Art Project

-This project is a Python-based application for performing various image manipulation tasks.
+This project is a Python-based application that creates a string art representation of a given image.